 1. Networking Yourself

 Getting your name out and about as soon as possible is so important.
-One of the best ways of doing so is through networking yourself.
-There’s two major ways of doing this.
+One of the best ways of doing so is by networking yourself.
+There are two major ways of doing this.

 It gives you an area to work with many different companies, host events, and network yourself with people you wouldn’t usually do.
 It adds an air of professionalism to it all.

 Finally, whatever niche you’re in, there will always be events being held regarding it.
-For example, if you’re a freelance marketer, there’s hundreds of marketing events year round that you can network within.
+For example, if you’re a freelance marketer, there are hundreds of marketing events year-round that you can network within.
 It gives you a chance to meet potential customers, learn more about the industry.

 To some people, this just isn’t an option, especially when you have no source of income.
 But the quicker you do it, the quicker you’re going to bring in paid custom.
 Make sure you’re one hundred percent focused on your work to start with.